Dryec/converse-xf/ReadMe.md

 ## Functionalities
 - Create an account on the tron network
+  * Private and public keypair, which gets activated by us for free
-- Setup a profile (Name, Image, Status)
+- Setup and update a profile
+  * Name, Image and Status
 - Write users by using their Tron Address
 - All private information is encrypted
+- Create and update groups
+  * Name, Image, Description
-- Create groups (Name, Image, Description), can be public or private and fully encrypted
+  * Public or private and fully encrypted
 - Join and interact with groups

 ## Planned (not ordered)